Wunyje/gpt-gen/md-temp.md

 I noticed that the program outlines are seperated and isolated, can you make it more intergral, after all, the eventual program is an intergral application.

+Is there any necessity to differentiate the server and the clients program?
+If so, please list out the outline of corresponding sides.

+Take server side as example, make a more intergral outline and give me the possible file structure.

+Try to write the pseudo code of all the '.c' files of server side, revealing the dynamic invoking relationship between these files